goyek/goyek/README.md

 ### Task dependencies

-During task registration it is possible to add a dependency to an already registered task.
+During task registration it is possible to add a dependency to another registered task.

 When the flow is processed,
-it makes sure that the dependency is executed before the current task is run.
+it makes sure that the dependency is executed before the given task is run.

-Take note that each task will be executed at most once.
+Each task will be executed at most once.

+### Verbose mode

+Enable verbose output by setting the `Verbose` field to `true`.
+It works similar to `go test -v`.
+When enabled it prints all tasks as they are run.

+If it is disabled, only output from a failed task is printed.

-### Helpers for running programs
+### Running programs

 Use [`func (tf *TF) Cmd(name string, args ...string) *exec.Cmd`](https://pkg.go.dev/github.com/goyek/goyek#TF.Cmd) to run a program inside a task's action.